shapeshift/web/packages/asset-service/README.md

 ## Usage

+1. Run `cp sample.env .env` to create an env file.
+Feel free to edit values to services of your choosing.
-1. Run `yarn generate` to build the `generatedAssetData.json` used by the the service to provide asset data.
+2. Run `yarn generate` to build the `generatedAssetData.json` used by the the service to provide asset data.
-2. Commit and push changes to `generatedAssetData.json` to github
+3. Commit and push changes to `generatedAssetData.json` to github
-3. Use assetService to lookup assets as needed (not yet built)
+4. Use assetService to lookup assets as needed.